AcevedoR/cloud-functions-gmail-nodejs/README.md

+# Fork
+This fork upgrade the project with Node 14 and without Pify

 # Gmail + GCF intelligence demo

 This repository demonstrates how to write custom mail processing logic for Gmail using the [Gmail API][gmail] and [Cloud Functions][gcf].
 See the [blog post][blog] for more information.